 Is it possible to learn the A.T. online or from a book?

-"I think it is quite unlikely that people with errors of co-ordination and posture will be able to learn the AT from a book or through online lessons with a teacher, with the possible exception those who have a strong natural aptitude for the principles and have already had a good number of individual lessons."
+"I think it is quite unlikely that people with errors of co-ordination and 'posture' will be able to learn the AT from online lessons, with the possible exception those who have already had a good number of hands-on lessons and have a strong natural aptitude for the principles."

 F.M.
 Alexander (1869 - 1955) worked out the principles of the "Alexander Technique" over the course of many years.
 He always insisted that "anyone can do what I did if they will do what I did" but, as far anyone knows, no one else has ever managed that.